African Americans in the Bluegrass

 History in the Heart of Downtown

 The impressive Romanesque design courthouse, the fourth built on site, was erected between 1898 and 1900.
 The Tandy and Byrd Construction Company, owned by African Americans Henry Tandy and Albert Byrd, laid the brick under the stone façade.
-In 2003 the building became the Lexington History Center; it closed in 2012 for renovation.
+The building has been renovated and is home to several businesses including the Lexington Visitors Center.

 Walk around the square to read the wayside markers and stroll our downtown streets to view other points of interest.
 Historical Highway Markers are located throughout Lexington.
-Those highlighting African American history include: Doctors' offices at 118 N. Broadway; Historic Pleasant Green Baptist Church at 540 Maxwell Street; Lyman T. Johnson who integrated the University of Kentucky on Administration Drive; Polk/Dalton Infirmary at 148 Deweese Street; African Cemetery No. 2 at 419 East Seventh Street; The Colored Orphan Home at 644 Georgetown Street; The Agricultural and Mechanical Fair of Colored People at Georgetown Street past Nandino Drive; and Maddoxtown Community on Huffman Mill Road.
-Main Street Baptist Church will be placing a marker at their church in 2013 celebrating 150 years at their West Main Street location.
+Those highlighting African American history include: Doctors' offices at 118 N. Broadway; Historic Pleasant Green Baptist Church at 540 Maxwell Street; Lyman T. Johnson who integrated the University of Kentucky on Administration Drive; Polk/Dalton Infirmary at 217 Elm Tree Lane; African Cemetery No. 2 at 419 East Seventh Street; The Colored Orphan Home at 644 Georgetown Street; The Agricultural and Mechanical Fair of Colored People at Georgetown Street past Nandino Drive; and Maddoxtown Community on Huffman Mill Road.
+Main Street Baptist Church placed a historic marker at their church in 2015, celebrating 151 years at their West Main Street location.

-Blue Note: The Aviation Museum at Bluegrass Airport off Man-O-War Boulevard and U.S. Hwy 60 has an exhibit about the Tuskegee Airmen of Kentucky as well as other aviation history.
+Bluegrass Note: The Aviation Museum at Bluegrass Airport off Man-O-War Boulevard and U.S. Hwy 60 has an exhibit about the Tuskegee Airmen of Kentucky as well as other aviation history.
 4316 Hanger Drive, behind the airport.
-(859)231-1219.
+(859) 231-1219.

 Equine Industry Superstars